xiawenwen49/GNPP-code/README.md

 ./run.sh
 ```

-The tge.main will first extract subgraphs from the original temporal graph as data samples and then train and test the model.
+The gnpp.main will first extract subgraphs from the original temporal graph as data samples and then train and test the model.

 Changing the parameters of the script to produce different sections’ results of the paper.
 For example: